Grammy Award for Best Engineered Album, Classical

 This award is presented alongside the Grammy Award for Best Engineered Album, Non-Classical.
 From 1960 to 1965 a further award was presented for Best Engineered Recording - Special or Novel Effects.

 Years reflect the year in which the Grammy Awards were presented, for works released in the previous year.

-The award is presented to engineers (and, if applicable, mastering engineers), not to artists, orchestras, conductors or other performers on the winning works, except if the engineer is also a performer.
+The award is presented to engineers (and, if applicable, mastering engineers), not to artists, orchestras, conductors or other performers on the winning works, except if the engineer is also a credited performer.